 Our drug, BRAVYL®, is an oral version of fasudil, and will be developed for other indications.

-We currently have two clinical trials for BRAVYL, one for dementia patients who wander, and one for patients suffering from Progressive Supranuclear Palsy (PSP) or Corticobasal Syndrome (CBS).
+We currently have three clinical trials for BRAVYL, one for Wandering in dementia patients, one for patients suffering from Progressive Supranuclear Palsy (PSP) or Corticobasal Syndrome (CBS), and a study in Amyotrophic Lateral Sclerosis (ALS) patients.

 Click the button below to learn more about our clinical trial in dementia patients who wander.

-Click the button below to learn more about our clinical trial in patients suffering from PSP or CBS.
+Click the button below to learn more about our clinical trial in patients suffering from ALS.